rovenallapushi/CBSD_project/README.md

 1. add a summary describing the datset and the problem (what is written in the paper)
 2. do a diagram of how GPT-X works
-3. understand better the model behaviour when uring Trainer method from hugging face (ask the prof if the methodology is right)  Describe the methodology and motivate the choice
+3. understand better the model behaviour when uring Trainer method from hugging face (ask the prof if the methodology is right)  Describe the methodology and motivate the choice          assigned to: Rovena

        3.1 try with smaller model (distil-gpt2)